Close Menu

 Speeches during the protest also included support for Aaron Bushnell, a U.S. Air Force member who self-immolated in front of the Israeli Embassy in Washington on Feb.
 25 to call attention to the atrocities the Israeli military has enacted against Gazan civilians.

-Caitlyn Hall, ‘25, said the media has painted Bushnell as a man without morality instead of a man who chose to no longer be complicit in genocide.
+Caitlyn Hall, ‘25, said the media has painted Bushnell as a man without morality instead of a man who chose to no longer be complicit in the mass killing of civilians in Gaza.

 “The media is creating a false narrative that Bushnell’s actions will incite others to light themselves on fire,” Hall said.
 “The purpose of lighting himself on fire is not to encourage others to do the same.
-It is to scream to the world that you cannot find another alternative and in that respect is a challenge to the rest of us to prove that there are ways to resist a country whose cruelty has become intolerable.”
+It is to scream to the world that you cannot find another alternative and in that respect is a challenge to the rest of us to find ways to resist a country whose cruelty has become intolerable.”

 Milanis Rivas, ‘26, a student at Muhlenberg College, said she hopes this protest will emphasize the importance of intersectionality between various social justice movements.
 She said the genocide in Gaza affects everyone.